 If you are on reasonable terms with your ex-spouse there are some ways to avoid common pitfalls of supporting your kids financially.
 If you are not, there are still limited actions you can take without having to involve the family lawyer, they just may not be as equitable.

 The children will be the only ones to suffer.
 If you have an agreeable divorce it might be best to visit a financial planner together so that you can set up the best situation possible for your kids.
-It's not about any more than simply your kids.
-If it is very messy, talk to someone about setting up a trust where a neutral party has control from the very beginning.
+If your divorce is very messy, talk to someone about setting up a trust where a neutral party has control from the very beginning.

-How are you going to pay for swim team, who is going to write the check?
+How are you going to pay for swim team and who is going to write the check?
 How will shopping for birthdays and other holidays be done?
 Will you each contribute a certain amount?
 Who will take them shopping?
 Will there be a primary financial responsible party or will you divide it based on activity?
-One handles medical, one handles childcare.
+Maybe one handles medical and the other handles childcare.

 That way, if there ever does come a time when you need to pay for something, you can do so immediately, without having to track down the other parent to physically give you half the funds.
 You could also do something similar with a joint checking account for your kids that you both are signers on.
 Keep in mind this will only work if both parties are fiscally responsible.

 This should be separate from the regular savings account.
 It should be money that is not allowed to be touched.
 Agree ahead of time of what the funds may be used for and how the money will be shared if the purpose is not fulfilled (i.e. student doesn't go to college).

 Contributing monthly will really cause this fund to grow.
 To take this further you could start a mutual fund account or some other methodology for investing.

 There are many types and methods to choose from.
 There are even automated methods that you can purchase them with so that you don't have to remember each month/year to do it.
 They are relatively secure and they are not easily spent so they tend to last even through the penny pinching times.